BlackyHawky/Clock/README.md

   If your contribution contains code that is not your own, provide a link to the source.
 - **Complies with the user privacy principle Clock follows**.

+Please leave dependency upgrades to the maintainers, unless it's an actual security issue.

 # License

 Clock is licensed under GNU General Public License v3.0.